Boto people

 The Bota or Boto people are a tribal community found in the union territory of Ladakh.
-They are the third largest tribal community after Gujjars and Bakarwals in Jammu and Kashmir.
+They are the largest tribal community in Ladakh, comprising the largest group of Ladakhis.
 According to 2011 Census of India, their population stands at 91,495.
 They have a male to female sex ratio of 1020 and child sex ratio of 957.
 They boast a literacy rate of 70.3, which is higher than state tribal literacy rate of 50.6.
 Bots primarily follow Buddhism.

 Social status

 As of 2001, the Boto people were classified as a Scheduled Tribe under the Indian government's reservation program of positive discrimination.

 Famous people

 Indian politician Tsering Samphel is a member of the Boto people.